yortch/openshiftv3-rhoar-workshop/Lab-3-SpringBoot-Adjective_Service.md

-## Lab 1:  Creating SpringBoot Rest Services
+## Lab 3:  Creating a SpringBoot Adjective Services

 In this lab we will create 3 rest services based on SpringBoot
 * Creating SpringBoot Rest Services